nicholasjclark/CV/docs/README.md

 a set of leadership and organizational skills that is unique among my peers.
 It also taught me to be proficient with the time I have available for research.
-Since first joining UQ SVS as a Postdoctoral Fellow in July 2017, I have published twenty papers, bringing my total to 30 publications.
+Since first joining UQ SVS as a Postdoctoral Fellow in July 2017, I have published 21 papers, bringing my total to 31 publications.
 The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in disease ecology.
 According to *Web of Science* analytics, four of my papers are